DmitriiSer/Lister/README.md

 - [x] ~~IMPROVEMENT: Show alert and confirmation messages~~

 ##### Changelog:
+- v0.2.14 Removed a bottom border line on ion-header-bar side menu
 - v0.2.13 Improved displaying the alert and confirmation messages
 - v0.2.12 Turned off the poop-up list item menu for the desktop platform
 - v0.2.11 Made the minus button in the list editor show removing confirmation dialog